Home

 • Legal and accounting issues in securitization

-• Treatment of securitization under Basel II
+• Treatment of securitization under Basel II - now and in the future

 • Practical Case Studies and Exercises